gitshawn/docker-ssmtp/README.md

 # docker-ssmtp
 ssmtp in an Alpine Docker container

-Intention for this container is to run in a modern CI pipeline (Concourse, Drone.io, etc), so all config is done via environment variables.
+Intention for this container is to run as an email notifier in a modern CI pipeline (Concourse, Drone.io, etc), so all config is done via environment variables.

 Here's an example: (All env variables must be present for container to work)